Reviews You Can Rely On

 • Layering Ability (10% weighting)

 Our testing team is led by Trish Matheny and Amber King.
 After spending over a decade in the Tetons, Trish knows what she wants in base layer performance.
 An avid rock climber, trail runner, and splitboarder, she wears base layers frequently while exploring the Sierra Nevada Mountains and beyond.
 As a seasoned gear reviewer, Amber spends her time backpacking into remote places, canyoneering through slot canyons, and finding cool trails to run worldwide.
-Women she meets along her adventures become additional testers to provide unbiased, diverse, and genuine feedback on all the base layer tops we tested.
+Women she meets along her adventures become additional testers to provide unbiased, diverse, and genuine feedback on all the base layer tops she tests.

 Base Layers drying in the sun with Mt.
 Tom in the background during our springtime drying tests.